GCSE results day will be a tense time for students, parents, carers and teachers across the country as GCSE results are published.

 Don’t rush into making a decision

 If you are unable to continue onto the course you applied for, you may be offered a totally different course or subject.
 Some students may take the offer just so they can stay at their school or college of choice, but once they have started the course may regret it if it’s not something they really want to do.
 This could lead to them dropping out and having to wait until the following September to start again.
-In this case it’s recommended you should to an careers adviser.
+In this case it’s recommended you should talk to an careers adviser.

 Great GCSE links for further support and information